Employer of Record

 Spanish nationals use their national ID number as their tax ID, while non-Spanish nationals must apply for a Foreigner Identification Number (NIE).

 Companies must register with the Spanish Social Security system as soon as they start employing individuals.
 This registration, which requires prior tax registration, results in obtaining a Contribution Account Code (CCC) necessary for enrolling employees.
 Registration should be completed electronically via the Social Security e-Office using a digital certificate, commonly issued by the National Mint (FNMT-RCM).
-This registration must be finalized within six calendar days from the employee’s start date.
+Employee registration must be made prior to the start of the employment relationship, and may be submitted up to 60 calendar days in advance.

-• Tax Obligations: Companies with an annual turnover exceeding EUR 6,010,121.04 must pay taxes monthly, within the first 20 days of the following month.
-Those with a lower turnover pay taxes quarterly, within the first 20 days of April, July, October, and January.
-Delays in tax return submissions incur penalties based on the delay duration.
+• Tax Obligations: Companies with annual turnover above the large taxpayer threshold generally file certain withholding tax obligations monthly.
+Other companies usually file quarterly, within the first 20 days of April, July, October, and January.
+Delays in tax return submissions incur penalties and surcharges according to tax law.

-• Tax Filing: Companies acting as withholding tax agents must electronically submit the 111 Tax Form monthly or quarterly and the 216 Tax Form for nonresident income.
+• Tax Filing: Companies acting as withholding tax agents must electronically submit Form 111 monthly or quarterly and Form 216 for non-resident income where applicable.
 Annual tax forms 190 and 296 must also be submitted electronically by January 31, detailing income and withholdings.

-• Tax Rate: Spanish tax residents are subject to a progressive Personal Income Tax (PIT) rate, up to a maximum of 47%.
-Non-residents are taxed at 24%, or 19% if from an EU or EEA country, with a higher rate of 47% for incomes exceeding EUR 600,000.
-Special tax regimes apply to employees in the Basque Country and Navarra.
+• Tax Rate: Spanish tax residents are subject to progressive Personal Income Tax rates that combine state and regional scales.
+Non-residents are generally taxed at 24%, or 19% if resident in another EU or EEA state in cases where that rate applies under the non-resident rules.
+Special tax regimes apply in certain territories such as the Basque Country and Navarra.

 Tax Registration